rashidarudino/rashidarudino/README.md

 ## About Me
 <sub>Fullstack Dev · CS Grad · Online Tutor · Digital Art Hobbyist</sub>

+I want to build things that automate and spark nostalgia!
 Although I've explored PowerApps and tinkered with MCUs using c++ and platformio, I really enjoy creating frontend websites and apps using frameworks like svelte, react and next.

 There's nothing quite like seeing hot-reloads instantly update my changes!